 The UK Government has laid a Written Ministerial Statement confirming that it will introduce legislation to "restrict the future licensing of new coal mines", by amending the Coal Industry Act 1994, "when Parliamentary time allows".

 The UK Government's press release is entitled "New coal mining licences will be banned".
-Here at Coal Action Network, we thinks it's great that the UK Government is following through on its historic manifesto pledge to rule out new coal mining throughout the UK.
+We thinks it's great that the UK Government is following through on its historic manifesto pledge to rule out new coal mining throughout the UK.
 Following on the coattails of the UK’s exit from coal-fired power generation, this commitment bolsters the UK’s international reputation in leaving behind the world’s dirtiest fossil fuel.
 We hope to work with the UK Government to ensure no loopholes are carried into the final wording, and to leverage similar commitments in other G20 countries

 The scientific consensus is that we need to decarbonise heavy industry.
 Steelworks are amongst the worst carbon emitters.
 Both of the UK steelworks using coal have agreed to convert to electric arc furnaces, a process which sadly requires far fewer steelworkers.
 When Port Talbot stopped its coal consuming blast furnaces at the end of September there was a poor deal for the workers.
 British Steel and the government must do better for the workers at Scunthorpe’s steelworks, expected to turn off the blast furnaces by the end of the year.